katamartin/ChefGenius/README.md

 I will implement user authentication in Rails based on the practices learned at App Academy.
 Recipes will be created using a Backbone view, and seen both at the Rails API and Backbone home links.
-The app will be pushed to Heroku and this vital functionality will be confirmed.
+The app will be pushed to Heroku and this vital functionality will be confirmed before moving on.

 [Details][phase-one]

 ### Phase 2: Viewing Recipes, Comments, and Tags (~2 days)
-The initial recipe views will be extended to contain the views for creating and viewing annotations for the visited recipe.
+The initial RecipeShow view will be extended to contain the views for creating and viewing annotations for the visited recipe.
 The AnnotationForm view will be toggled by highlighting valid sections of the recipe body.

 [Details][phase-two]

 ### Phase 3: Tagging and Commenting on Recipes (~2 days)
-The taggings, tags, and comments associations will be added to the recipes.
+The taggings, tags, and comments associations will be added to the recipe model.
 Backbone views will subsequently be added such that the collection of recipes having a particular tag may be accessed at once.
 Also, the RecipeShow view will be edited to contain the comments on a particular recipe.